vad101010/PDLProject/README.md

 A simple command line, java based, Wikipedia table extractor.

+## Introduction

+These introduction will tell you more about the objectives and the results that will get by using this software.

+### Objective

+The software aim to return you as much table as possible from a wikipedia page that you provide to it in CSV format.
+It will try to exclude the table that cannot be parsed into CSV and inform you about how much table it can parse.

+### Results

+If you give a wikipedia page link that contains tables, the software will generate you the CSV for every valid tables in the page and exclude the ones that cannot be converted into CSV.

+If you give a wikipedia page link that doesn't contains any valid tables or no tables at all, the software will inform you of this and won't generate any file.

+If you give any other link than wikipedia, the software will tell you that the page you provide is not compatible and won't generate any file.

+At every steps you can check the list of link that you provided to the software and check if and how many table it can extract.

 ## Getting Started

 These instructions will show you how to get a working copy of the project to allow you to run and test de software.